-Identifying participants: Memphis Allies Outreach Specialists have deep relationships and credibility in communities and neighborhoods most affected by violence, and they will use these assets to proactively identify individuals needing services.
-Memphis Allies will also receive referrals from partners and use data-driven practices to support Outreach Specialists.
-For example, we will coordinate with law enforcement to determine who is connected to recent shooting victims and at risk of retaliation.
+Identifying participants: Memphis Allies Outreach Workers have deep relationships and credibility in communities and neighborhoods most affected by violence, and they use these assets to proactively identify individuals needing services.
+Memphis Allies receives referrals from partners and uses data-driven practices to support Outreach Workers.
+For example, we coordinate with law enforcement to determine who is connected to recent shooting victims and at risk of retaliation.

-Connecting with participants: After making initial contact, the Outreach Specialist will connect the person to a Life Coach and Clinical Specialist who will build a caring, trusting relationship with them.
-As with Outreach Specialists, credibility will be critical for Life Coaches.
+Connecting with participants: After making initial contact, the Outreach Worker connects the person to a Life Coach and Clinical Specialist who build a caring, trusting relationship with them.
+As with Outreach Workers, credibility is critical for Life Coaches.
 Many may have relevant lived experiences, such as previous victimization from gun violence, which enables them to establish a common understanding with each participant.
-Given the importance of trust at this stage, Memphis Allies will partner with trusted individuals and groups in communities most affected by violence-especially faith leaders-in building relationships with participants.
+Given the importance of trust at this stage, Memphis Allies partners with trusted individuals and groups in communities most affected by violence-especially faith leaders-in building relationships with participants.

-Serving participants: The participant will receive intensive services from a team of Memphis Allies staff including:
+Serving participants: The participant receives intensive services from a team of Memphis Allies staff including:

-- The Life Coach works with the participants to express their short- and long-term goals in a Life Plan; facilitate the provision of stipends for the participants as they hit milestones in their Life Plan; and provide unconditional support and mentorship. - A Clinical Specialist provides individual or group therapy to help participants develop healthy coping strategies and behaviors in stressful situations. - A Case Manager connects the participants and their families to specialized services that drive successful achievement of goals in their Life Plan. - Furthermore, a network of specialist referral partners supports participants with particular needs (e.g., housing, education, or job placement).
+- The Life Coach works with the participants to express their short- and long-term goals in a Life Plan; facilitate the provision of stipends for SWITCH participants as they hit milestones in their Life Plan; and provide unconditional support and mentorship. - A Clinical Specialist provides SWITCH participants with individual and group therapy to help participants develop healthy coping strategies and behaviors in stressful situations. - A Case Manager connects the participants and their families to specialized services that drive successful achievement of goals in their Life Plan. - Furthermore, a network of specialist referral partners supports participants with particular needs (e.g., housing, education or job placement).